UC Browser removal instructions

 What is UC Browser?

-UC Browser is a web browser that, according to its developers, is a lightweight web browser which basically offers users a faster browsing experience.
-UC Browser is developed using a Chromium project which itself is a legitimate open-source project.
-However, other people can develop their own modified versions and change its code, like UC Browser developers did.
-Some examples of similar adware browsers are WebDiscover, Ad Expert Browser, Dash Browser and many others.
+According to its developers, UC Browser is a lightweight web browser that offers a faster browsing experience.
+UC Browser is developed using Chromium project, a legitimate open-source project.
+Despite this, other people can develop modified versions by changing the code - this is the case with UC Browser developers.
+Some examples of similar adware browsers are WebDiscover, Ad Expert Browser, Dash Browser, amongst many others.

-Quite often users install UC Browser unintentionally, it usually gets installed without a direct users permission and that is why it is categorized as potentially unwanted application (PUA).
-Once installed, it starts do deliver various intrusive advertisements (such as coupons, banners, surveys, pop-ups and so on) that usually are displayed using tools that enable placement of third party graphical content on any visited website.
-Such appearing ads can be very annoying, and, if clicked, they might redirect users to various untrustworthy websites that could be malicious.
-Some of these ads might even run scripts that are designed to download and install other PUAs.
-UC Browser application itself also causes redirects to uc123.com, without asking any permission for that.
-Moreover, apps like UC Browser often are designed to collect various data (IP addresses, search queries, keystrokes, URLs of visited websites, geo-locations etc.) that might consist of some sensitive or personal information as well.
-It is very likely that collected data will be shared with third parties (potentially cyber criminals) who misuse it to generate revenue.
-Actions like data tracking might cause users not only problems related to privacy or browsing safety, but some users might end up having their identities stolen as well.
-These are the main reasons why it is strongly recommended to uninstall such applications immediately.
+Many users install UC Browser unintentionally without direct permission.
+Therefore, it is categorized as a potentially unwanted application (PUA).
+After installation, it delivers intrusive advertisements (coupons, banners, surveys, pop-ups, and so on) that are usually displayed via tools that enable placement of third party graphical content on any visited website.
+These ads can be very annoying and, if clicked, might redirect users to other untrustworthy sites that could also be malicious.
+Some of these ads might even run scripts that download and install other PUAs.
+The UC Browser application itself also causes redirects to uc123.com without requesting permission.
+Furthermore, apps such as UC Browser often collect data (IP addresses, search queries, keystrokes, URLs of visited websites, geo-locations, etc.) that might include personal details.
+These are shared with third parties (potentially cyber criminals) who misuse private information to generate revenue.
+Data tracking can cause problems relating to privacy or browsing safety, and some users might have their identities stolen.
+Therefore, we strongly advise that you uninstall these applications immediately.

-There are many adware-type applications out there and most of them share the same similarities: these apps offer users some useful features (like enhanced browsing experience, faster and more accurate results and so on), however, most of the times these are only attempts to trick users into downloading and installing them.
-Most of such potentially unwanted applications do not deliver the promised features and are designed only to generate revenue for their developers and/or third parties.
+There are many adware-type applications available, most of which share similarities: they offer users 'useful features' (enhanced browsing experience, faster and more accurate results, and so on), however, these are merely attempts to trick users into downloading and installing them.
+Most potentially unwanted applications do not deliver the features promised and are designed only to generate revenue for their developers and/or third parties.

 How did UC Browser install on my computer?

-UC Browser can be downloaded from its official website, however, it is more likely that it got installed in a stealthy way/without your knowledge.
-Very often software developers use a "bundling" method, a deceptive marketing method that is used to trick users into installing various potentially unwanted applications within some regular software by hiding them in "Custom", "Advanced" and other similar options or settings of the installation processes.
-As a rule, information about the included/bundled PUAs is not disclosed properly and that is why it is harder to notice them during the installation processes.
-Most often apps like UC Browser get installed when users skip the installation steps without checking the mentioned settings and deselecting unwanted applications.
+UC Browser can be downloaded from its official website, however, it is more commonly installed stealthily without users' knowledge.
+Software developers often use the "bundling" method, a deceptive marketing method employed to trick users into installing potentially unwanted applications with regular software by hiding them in "Custom", "Advanced" and other similar options or settings of the installation processes.
+As a rule, information regarding included/bundled PUAs is not properly disclosed, and thus they often go unnoticed during the installation processes.
+Most apps such as UC Browser are generally installed when users skip installation steps without checking the settings and when they fail to deselect unwanted applications.

 How to avoid installation of potentially unwanted applications?

-Always download software (especially if it is free) from official and trustworthy/reliable sources.
-Avoid using third party software downloaders or installers and torrents.
-Always check what are the "Custom", "Advanced" and other similar settings and deselect offers to install some unknown/unwanted software.
-Once you are done with it, you can finish the installation process.
-Be careful when browsing the Internet, especially when it comes to clicking intrusive ads.
-There are many intrusive ads that look legitimate (their developers, potentially, cyber criminals invest money in their design).
-However, once clicked, they redirect users to various untrustworthy websites, such as gambling, adult dating, pornography and so on.
-If you encounter such ads and redirects, check what are the installed extensions, add-ons or plug-ins on your web browser and programs on your computer, and uninstall all unknown/unwanted applications or programs as soon as possible.
+Download software (especially if it is free) from official and trustworthy/reliable sources only.
+Avoid using third party software downloaders/installers and torrents.
+Check "Custom", "Advanced" and other similar settings and deselect offers to install unknown/unwanted software.
+Only then, finish the installation process.
+Be careful when browsing the internet, especially when clicking intrusive ads - many seem legitimate (developers - potentially, cyber criminals - invest time and money into their design), however, once clicked, they redirect to untrustworthy websites, such as gambling, adult dating, pornography, and so on.
+If you encounter these ads and redirects, check installed extensions, add-ons, and plug-ins on your browser, and programs on your computer.
+Uninstall all unknown/unwanted applications and programs immediately.
 If your computer is already infected with UC Browser, we recommend running a scan with Spyhunter for Windows to automatically eliminate this adware.

-Screenshot of a redirect to uc123.com caused by the UC Browser:
+Screenshot of a redirect to uc123.com caused by UC Browser: